smilies-polito/MODA/README.md

 ### R
 We made use of the renv library for ensuring reproducibility.
-After installing R version X.XX, run the Renv package installation
+After installing R version 4.2.1, run the `Renv` (v.
+0.15.5) package installation

 ```
 install.packages("renv")
 ```
-From inside one of the R pipeline folders, create an R project and run
+From inside one of the R pipeline folders, create an R project and run:

 ```
 renv::init()